ValentinaHutter/openeo-test-suite/README.md

     Make sure to check the logging/output of the test suite run for instructions on how to complete the authentication flow.

+## Reporting

+Being a `pytest` based test suite, various plugins can be used to generate reports in different formats as desired.

+### HTML report

+Producing reports in HTML format is enabled by default (using the `pytest-html` plugin).
+Basic usage example
+(note that this usually has to be combined with other `pytests` options commented elsewhere in this document):

+    pytest --html=reports/report.html

+### JUnitXML report

+JUnitXML reports are useful for integration with CI systems like Jenkins.
+Support for it is built-in in `pytest` through the `--junit-xml` option:

+    pytest --junit-xml=reports/report.xml

 ## Development and contributions

 The test suite builds on [`pytest`](https://pytest.org/),